kinderp/docker101/README.md

   Login Succeeded
   ```

-  So now let's suppose i want to push ubutu image i've previously pulled to my dckerhub account.
+  So now let's suppose i want to push ubutu image (that one i've previously pulled in) to my dckerhub account.
 Because of images' coordinates depends on repo name (in this case my account on dockerhub) I have to rename my image running **docker tag**

   ```
   vagrant@docker101:~$ docker tag ubuntu kinderp/my_ubuntu